What Should An Anus Look Like

 Natural Variations

 One of the most important things to understand is that there's a wide range of what's considered "normal" when it comes to the appearance of the anus.
-Just like faces or fingerprints, no two anuses are exactly alike.
+Plus, just like faces or fingerprints, no two anuses are exactly alike.
 The size, shape, color, and presence of skin tags can all vary significantly from person to person.

 Size and Shape: The size of the anal opening can vary depending on genetics, body size, and previous childbirth experiences.
 The shape is typically puckered or folded due to the natural arrangement of the surrounding skin.